rockettheme/docs/Docs/joomla/templates/oculus/demo_module_10.md

 ![][demo1]

-We used a **mod_custom** module to make up the content in the **footer-b** position of the front page.
+We used a **mod_custom** module to make up the content in the **sidebar-b** position of the front page.
 You will find the settings used in our demo below.

 >> Any **mod_custom** (Custom HTML) are best handled using either RokPad or no editor as a WYSIWYG editor can cause issues with any code that exists in the **Custom Output** field.